manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

 == Disclaimer

-Space on a page is not infinite and Springboot adds some intermidiate passages, so, to keep things readable, these assumptions are applied to the following sequence diagrams.
+Space on a page is not infinite and Springboot adds some intermediate passages, so, to keep things readable, these assumptions are applied to the following sequence diagrams.

 == Client